Position Title: Advancement Officer

 - Your resume

 - 1-page cover letter explaining your interest in the organization and position

-- Short answers to the following three questions:
+- Short answers to the following questions:

-- What is your philosophy about fundraising?
+- What is your philosophy about the position?

 - What would you be most nervous about going into this role if you were offered and accepted the position?

 - NDN Collective conducts background checks, is there anything you want to share with us about your background?

 - What is the best advice you’ve ever received?

 - In the body of the email, please copy and paste the content of your short answers and include your name, phone number, and email address.